MiriamCabadajova/PV239-iOS/README.md

 Add item to a table with custom name and price, delete it by swiping left.

 ## Third Assignment
 Create a mobile application simulating a number lottery.
-Emphasis is put on UICollectionView.
+Emphasis is put on UICollectionView, web requests using Alamofire and basic animations.